 Auditing for Information Systems Certificate Requirements (pdf)

-Please note: The printed course catalog contains the official listing of program requirements and takes precedence over information listed on this site.
-Should you discover a discrepancy between the printed catalog and any information posted on this site, please contact the department for instructions.
+Please note: The online course catalog contains the official listing of program requirements and takes precedence over information listed on this site.
+Should you discover a discrepancy between the online catalog and any information posted on this site, please contact the department for instructions.

 - IS 300 – Management of Information Systems